auth0/auth0-product-education-labs/README.md

 ![Auth0 Open Source Software](https://cdn.auth0.com/resources/oss-source-large-2x.png)

+# NOTICE 04/04/2022

+[Auth0 Production Education](https://github.com/auth0-training) has moved to it's own organization.
+These lab materials are no longer maintained and will be archived shortly.
+Please locate the new docker based labs in the [Auth0 Training](https://github.com/auth0-training) organization.

 # Auth0 Product Education Labs

 A set of tools and example applications for Product Education courses.